jmadala/workshop-cultivating-coders/README.md

 Now, let's fork one of the Digital Garage test apps by going to the Digital Garage repository at: https://github.com/thedigitalgarage

 Let's use the nodejs example that we used earlier.
 This time, however, we are **not** going to use the quickstart template.
-Instead, We are going to use the S2I builder image and the github.com source repository from your fork.
+Instead, We are going to use the STI builder image and the github.com source repository from your fork.
 Fork **thedigitalgarage/nodejs-ex** application code to your personal repository.
 Later, we will want you to make a change in the code and then rebuild your application.

-Let's go back to the web console for now.
+For now, let's go back to the web console.

 In your new project, click the **Add to Project** button.
 You will be taken back to this screen: